-The Geeveston Medical Centre provides a general practice with a team of two doctors, visiting allied health professionals, practice manager and medical reception staff.
+The Geeveston Medical Centre provides a general practice with a team of three doctors, visiting allied health professionals, practice manager and medical reception staff.
 It is fully accredited, offering high quality primary health care services to the rural community.

 - Phone: 6297 1903

 - Opening hours – Monday to Friday: 8.00am to 5.30pm